jamesyang124/linkit/README.md

 - Use `pluck(:column)` to select single column
 - Turbo link will execute request more than 1 time.
 Disable when you redirect to outside url.
 - Add counter cache for comments count.
+- redirection for counting link clicks => rss guid can be merged by this.
+- use `counter_cache: true` to set comments count.

 12/05/2014